Stratis-LS/Java-Project/README.md

-# Game
+# Java Project

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

-Project template included launchers with [Autumn](https://github.com/crashinvaders/gdx-lml/tree/master/autumn) class scanners and an [Autumn MVC](https://github.com/czyzby/gdx-lml/tree/master/mvc) application showing usage of Box2D and Controllers libGDX extensions.
-A simple GUI consisting of several screens and dialogs was provided, including a settings view that allows the players to choose their controls.
+This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.

 ## Platforms